 We offer sincere condolences to her family and friends.
 Dorothy, may you Rest in Peace, and Rest in Power.

-After many months of deep discernment, UU Women’s Heart has determined to turn its focus in 2019 toward that of capturing UU Women’s Stories on video.
-The first series will be interviews with selected authors and teachers via live Zoom sessions as well as on-set television locations in various communities.
+After many months of deep discernment, UU Women’s Heart has determined to turn its focus toward that of capturing UU Women’s Stories on video.
+The interviews with selected authors and teachers will take place via Zoom recording sessions as well as on-set television locations in various communities.
 The second is our online Minerva Ritual Gatherings.
-Recordings will begin in April.
 Content from the videos will be placed in a book published by Matrika Press to share even more broadly the wisdom from these amazing women.

 We will post more information soon.
 Should you wish to recommend a guest, please email: Productions@TVforYourSoul.com and place in the Subject Line: UU Women Videos